 Units of Measurement

 Measurements of length, height, weight, and volume should be reported in metric units (meter, kilogram, or liter) or their decimal multiples.
-Temperatures should be in degrees Celsius, blood pressures should be in millimeters of mercury.
+Temperatures should be in degrees Celsius, blood pressures should be in millimeter of mercury.
 Authors should report laboratory information in both local and the International System of Units (SI).
 Drug concentrations may be reported in either SI or mass units, but the alternative should be provided in parentheses where appropriate.

 Abbreviations and Symbols